Vedant-8/Cocktail/README.md

 # Cocktail
-Generate random cocktails, get it's recipe and all things that you need to make it...
+Generate random cocktails, get it's recipe and all the things that you need to make it...

 This project is made using thecocktaildb API